Timothy Geithner says the White House wanted him to lie on the Sunday shows.

 How do you just go out there and lie?

-Why ask Obama.
+Well, ask Obama.

 How does he do it?

-How does he get away?
+How does he get away with three years in a row?

 How many different times?